 - Reflection and revision– How will teachers reflect on their feedback and make necessary revisions to continue to improve practice?

-- Analyze the impact and determine next steps-How will teachers and the schools assess student achievement and determine next steps?
+- Analyze the impact and determine next steps– How will teachers assess the impact on desired student outcomes and determine next steps?

 *originally posted on https://medium.com/@USDMTLC